 Once this declaration is accepted, your SBR-enabled products will be allowed to use the production environment.

 For support you can phone the SBR Service Desk on 1300 488 231 or email SBRServiceDesk [at] sbr.gov.au.
-Support is available between 8.00am and 7.00pm EST Monday to Friday (excludes public holidays and the Christmas shutdown period).
+Support is available between 7.00am and 7.00pm EST Monday to Friday (excludes national public holidays and the end-of-year shutdown period).